Skip To Content

 Students with less than a 1.0 on a 4.0 scale do not meet the admissions requirements for South University.

-Acceptable verification of high school graduation or the equivalent would include a high school transcript (official or unofficial), or GED scores and state-authorized examination scores (ex.
+Acceptable verification of high school graduation or the equivalent would include a high school transcript (official), or GED scores and state-authorized examination scores (ex.
 HiSET, TASC).
 In states that maintain a database that serves as an official registry of high school and GED graduates, an excerpt from the official database documenting the student's graduation or GED completion may be used.

 Campuses in South Carolina must be provided with official high school transcripts or GED scores.